-John Dube was the first president of the African National Congress (ANC) and a Nobel Peace Prize laureate.
+John Dube was the first president of the African National Congress (ANC).

 In her lecture, Tong began with a historical account of land dispossession while looking at the various acts and bills passed in this regard.
 She addressed land dispossession in relation to women; the continuing legacies of colonisation and apartheid; the slow progress towards change and what needs to be done to accelerate programmes targeting access to land, particularly for poor rural women.

 She also identified the importance of the role of researchers in writing and investigating the history of women as she feels the system of patriarchy tends to minimise and often ignore the role of women in shaping society.
 ‘When history is written, it often ignores the role of women or only refers to them as supporters of the male characters being written about,’ said Tong.

 She asserts that those working in memory and legacy projects should dedicate time and energy to accurately record the role of women as leaders in their own rights or as shapers of significant milestones in history and human development.
 ‘In patriarchal society, historians who are often men, tend to look at history through a sexist lens that makes women invisible in the story,’ added Tong.